Farther than it seems.

 To generally predict how an electric motorcycle’s range will be affected, you can use the four factors:

-By considering each of these factors, you can use specifications such as ‘city range’ as standards to estimate what the motorcycle’s real world range will be under the your particular usage case.
+By considering each of these factors, you can use specifications such as city, highway or combined ranges as standards to estimate what the motorcycle’s practical range will be under your particular usage case.